+1. Pull out the socket.

-1. Remove the two screws and remove the lens.
-2. Pull out the bulb.
+2. Pull the bulb straight out of the socket.

 3. Install the new bulb by pushing it in.

-4. Install the lens.
-Tighten the two screws securely.
+4. Install the socket by pushing it in.

-Turn Signal Light/ Taillight/Brakelight
+Turn Signal Light Front/ Taillight/Brakelight

-To replace the turn signal light/taillight/brakelight bulb, use the following procedure.
+To replace the turn signal light front/taillight/brakelight bulb, use the following procedure.

 1. Rotate the socket counterclockwise and remove it from the housing.
-2. To remove the bulb from the socket, push in and rotate counterclockwise.
-3. To install the bulb, push in and turn clockwise.
+2. To remove the bulb from the socket, pull it straight out of the socket.
+3. To install the bulb, push it straight into the socket.
 4. Insert the socket into the housing and rotate it clockwise.